-5.1.1 The NHM shall observe the syntax described in sections 5.2 through 05.6.
+5.1.1 The NHM shall observe the syntax described in sections 5.2 through 0.

-5.2 NHM RECORDSLINES
+5.2 NHM LINES

-5.2.1 The NHM shall consist of a set of NHM recordslines.

-5.2.2 The NHM record-line shall contain only printable ASCII characters and blanks.

-5.2.3 ASCII control characters (such as TAB, etc.) shall not be used, except as indicated below for the termination of the NHM record.

-5.2.4 An NHM record-line shall not exceed 254 ASCII characters and spaces (excluding line termination character[s]).

-5.2.5 Each NHM record line shall be one of the following:

-- Header Section recordline;

-- Metadata Section recordline;

-- Data Section recordline;

-- blank line.

-5.2.6 All Header Section, Metadata Section, and Data Section recordslines, with exceptions as noted below, shall use 'keyword = value' syntax, abbreviated as KVN.

-5.2.7 Only a single 'keyword = value' assignment shall be made on an NHM recordline.

-- 5.2.8 Keywords must not contain blanks. - 5.2.9 The following distinctions in KVN syntax shall apply for NHM KVN records: lines.

-5.2.105.2.9.1 NHM KVN records-lines in the Header and Metadata Section, with exceptions as noted below, shall consist of a keyword, followed by an equals sign '=', followed by a single value assignment.
-Before and after the equals sign, blank characters (white space) may exist.

-5.2.9.2 NHM KVN lines in the Data Section shall be COMMENT lines, DATA\START lines, DATA\STOP lines or DATA RECORD lines.

-5.2.115.2.9.3 NHM KVN Data records Records in the Data Section, with exceptions as noted below, shall consist of a Mnemonic Keyword, followed by an equals sign '=', followed a value.

-5.2.125.2.9.4 Mnemonic Keywords in Data Records used in the Data Section must be defined in the Metadata Section.

-NOTE - The keywords defined with a DEFINE line in the Metadata Section and used in the Data Section\Records are referred to as "Mnemonic Keywords".
-These include all keywords used in the Data Section with the exception of COMMENT, DATA\START, and DATA\STOP

-5.2.135.2.9.5 The value that follows the Mnemonic Keyword in Data Records the Data Section-shall consist of at least two elements.

-5.2.13.15.2.9.5.1 The first element after the equals sign shall be a timetag.

-5.2.13.25.2.9.5.2 Elements after the timetag shall consist of one or more measurements or calculated values associated with that timetag.

-5.2.13.35.2.9.6 An arbitrary number of instances of any Mnemonic Keyword (see Section 5.3) may appear as separate Data $\pm R$ ecords in the Data Section.
+- 5.2.1 The NHM shall consist of a set of NHM lines. - 5.2.2 The NHM line shall contain only printable ASCII characters and blanks. - 5.2.3 ASCII control characters (such as TAB, etc.) shall not be used, except as indicated below for the termination of the NHM record - 5.2.4 An NHM line shall not exceed 254 ASCII characters and spaces (excluding line termination character[s]). - 5.2.5 Each NHM line shall be one of the following: - Header Section line; - Metadata Section line; - Data Section line; - blank line. - 5.2.6 All Header Section, Metadata Section, and Data Section lines, with exceptions as noted below, shall use 'keyword = value' syntax, abbreviated as KVN. - 5.2.7 Only a single 'keyword = value' assignment shall be made on an NHM line. - 5.2.8 Keywords must not contain blanks. - 5.2.9 The following distinctions in KVN syntax shall apply for NHM KVN lines.

+- 5.2.9.1 NHM KVN lines in the Header and Metadata Section, with exceptions as noted below, shall consist of a keyword, followed by an equals sign '=', followed by a single value assignment. - 5.2.9.2 NHM KVN lines in the Data Section shall be COMMENT lines, DATA_START lines, DATA_STOP lines or DATA RECORD lines. - 5.2.9.3 NHM KVN Data Records shall consist of a Mnemonic Keyword, followed by an equals sign '=', followed a value. - 5.2.9.4 Mnemonic Keywords in Data Records must be defined in the Metadata Section. - NOTE The keywords defined with a DEFINE line in the Metadata Section and used in the Data Records are referred to as "Mnemonic Keywords". - 5.2.9.5 The value that follows the Mnemonic Keyword in Data Records shall consist of at least two elements. - 5.2.9.5.1 The first element after the equals sign shall be a timetag. - 5.2.9.5.2 Elements after the timetag shall consist of one or more measurements or calculated values associated with that timetag. - 5.2.9.6 An arbitrary number of instances of any Mnemonic Keyword (see Section 5.3) may appear as separate Data Records in the Data Section.
-5.2.13.55.2.9.8 The timetag and measurements/calculated values\elements in the value must be separated by at least one blank character (white space).

-5.2.13.5.15.2.10 The keywords COMMENT, META\START, META\STOP, DATA\START, and DATA\STOP are exceptions to the KVN syntax.

-5.2.145.2.11 Any white space immediately preceding or following the keyword shall not be significant.

-5.2.155.2.12 Any white space immediately preceding or following the equals sign '=' shall not be significant.

-5.2.165.2.13 Any white space immediately preceding the end of a record shall not be significant.

-5.2.175.2.14 Blank lines may be used at any position within the NHM.

-5.2.185.2.15 NHM records shall be terminated by a single Carriage Return or a single Line Feed or a Carriage Return/Line Feed pair or a Line Feed/Carriage Return pair.
+- 5.2.9.8 The timetag and measurements/calculated elements in the value must be separated by at least one blank character (white space). - 5.2.10 The keywords COMMENT, META_START, META_STOP, DATA_START, and DATA_STOP are exceptions to the KVN syntax. - 5.2.11 Any white space immediately preceding or following the keyword shall not be significant. - 5.2.12 Any white space immediately preceding or following the equals sign '=' shall not be significant. - 5.2.13 Any white space immediately preceding the end of a record shall not be significant. - 5.2.14 Blank lines may be used at any position within the NHM. - 5.2.15 NHM records shall be terminated by a single Carriage Return or a single Line Feed or a Carriage Return/Line Feed pair or a Line Feed/Carriage Return pair.

-5.3 NHM MNEMONIC KEYWORDS VALUES
+5.3 NHM MNEMONIC KEYWORDS